Gang Failure

 Operational rule

 The simplest rule is the most useful: design checkpoint cadence around expected failure cadence, not around what feels comfortable.
-If fleet MTBF says 49 hours at your scale, hourly checkpoints leave roughly 50% of the work on the table when a failure hits the average.
-15-minute checkpoints leave 12.5%.
+With an hourly cadence, the average failure loses 30 minutes of work (half the interval).
+With a 15-minute cadence, the average failure loses 7.5 minutes.
 Pick the trade explicitly; do not let the default settle by accident.

 The cheapest gang failure is the one where the fleet was checkpointed five minutes before.
 The most expensive is the one where it was checkpointed two hours before.